 When in Doubt, Encourage Independence

 When it comes to walking the line between helping and enabling, easy solutions rarely present themselves.
 Nearly every caregiver will regularly face the dilemma of determining whether they are helping or hurting their vulnerable loved ones by providing a particular service or access to some substance.

 However, even the most vulnerable elders may have areas where they can help themselves.

-My first elder, Joe, liked to walk the ten blocks or so to our downtown area on a nice day.
+The first elder I cared for was my neighbor, Joe.
+He liked to walk the ten blocks or so to our local downtown area whenever the weather permitted.
 His destination was a bar that had been a big part of his life when he’d been a working man.
 He’d then take a cab home when he was good and ready.

-When I offered to give Joe a lift, he’d decline saying the walk was good for him.
-I knew it was, physically and psychologically.
-However, a deaf old man wobbling his way over sometimes slippery sidewalks is pretty scary business.
-Many a time, I’d practically hold my breath until I'd see the cab drop him off at his home.
+When I offered to give Joe a lift into town, he’d decline, saying the walk was good for him.
+I knew it was, both physically and psychologically.
+However, a deaf old man hobbling down sometimes slippery sidewalks is scary business.
+Many times, I’d practically hold my breath until I saw the cab drop him off at his home next-door.

 Yet this was Joe’s choice.
 He was happy for me to get his groceries.
 He was happy for me to take him to run errands.
 But his bar run was his own.
 Frankly, this was good for me, too, because I didn’t have to feel guilty if he was even more wobbly when he arrived home.
 We both agreed that I would mind my own business when he chose to take those journeys.

 If there is some way your loved one can exercise a little independence, then that should be encouraged.
 Good days may require less help from a caregiver, whereas bad days may require significantly more.
 Helping versus enabling is just one more moving target that makes caregivers second-guess themselves, so pick your battles.